 Step 2: Knowledge and Competency Assessment Tool (KCAT)

 If you are deemed eligible for the PLAR Process, the next step is the Knowledge and Competency Assessment Tool (KCAT) – a computer-based multiple choice exam designed to assess your knowledge as compared to the foundational knowledge and performance indicators applicable to education programs in the national competencies.
-The KCAT is written once a year (Toronto, Ontario and/or a province in the Maritimes).
+The KCAT is written once a year in Toronto, Ontario.

 Your results on the KCAT will determine your next steps: